mono/website/docs/about-mono/languages/csharp.md

 Starting with Mono 2.2 it supports a [Compiler Service](/docs/tools+libraries/tools/repl/) that applications can consume.

-The compiler can be used as a service by using the Mono.CSharp.Evaluator class in the Mono.Sharp.dll assembly.
+The compiler can be used as a service by using the Mono.CSharp.Evaluator class in the Mono.CSharp.dll assembly.

 Both a console and GUI [read-eval-print](/docs/tools+libraries/tools/repl/) shells are distributed as part of Mono 2.2 and are both built on top of the above service.